reubenology/screenshotbot-oss/README.md

 [![Build Status](http://jenkins.tdrhq.com/buildStatus/icon?job=screenshotbot-oss)](http://jenkins.tdrhq.com/job/screenshotbot-oss/)

-Screenshotbot is a Screenshot Testing service.
-Screenshotbot will connect your existing Android, iOS or Selenium tests to track how screenshots change over time, notifying you on Pull Requests, Jira etc. We provide several integrations to common Code Review and Task Management platforms, and have more in the pipeline.
+Screenshotbot is a Open-source Visual Testing platform.
+Screenshotbot can connect with your existing Android, iOS or Selenium tests to track how screenshots change over time, notifying you on Pull Requests, Jira etc. We provide several integrations to common Code Review and Task Management platforms, and have more in the pipeline.